Skip to main content

 • Conflict, culture and confusion: Explore how mediation and other tools can be used when culture is the root of conflict.

-The delivery of the program uses an active learning approach and is free of charge to registered Laurier students, including exchange students, and you can get Laurier Experience Record credit for it.
+The delivery of the program uses an active learning approach and is free of charge to registered Laurier undergraduate and graduate students, including exchange students.

-The Intercultural Certificate was introduced in 2015/16 by Laurier International in partnership with the Centre for Student Equity, Diversity and Inclusion and Teaching and Learning.
+The Intercultural Certificate is facilitated in partnership with the Centre for Student Equity, Diversity and Inclusion, International Student Support, and the Office of Human Rights and Conflict Management.